Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 The freemium model combines the words free and premium.
 Tech founders and execs use it to invite potential customers to try their product.
 They only need to pay if they are convinced it's worth the subscription fee.

-Free users should appreciate that they received our product for free and then choose to become paying customers.
-However, the reality is that this doesn't always happen.
+The idea is that free users will appreciate that they received the product for free and then choose to become paying customers.
+But in reality, this scenario usually plays out differently.
 If it were easy to persuade free users to become paying customers, SaaS companies wouldn't struggle with conversion rates as low as 8-10%.

 The many benefits of using a freemium pricing model…